-New displays and thematic zones tell the many stories that have put Keswick firmly on the map and at the heart of a World Heritage Site.
+New displays and thematic zones allow them to share some of 20,000 objects in their collection, all reflecting life in the Keswick area and telling the many stories that have put Keswick firmly on the map and at the heart of a World Heritage Site.

 Displays include an introduction to Canon Rawnsley, founder of the National Trust, examples of the beautiful work from the Keswick School of Industrial Arts, examples of the towns many literary and artistic connections and our mountaineering heritage.